Gioambra/Crud-operations/README.md

 2. You might be breaking the Rules of Hooks
 3. You might have more than one copy of React in the same app

+# problem 2

+After the creation of login i want to redirect the user to another page, after the login is ok. but with the tag <Redirect to="/..."/> i have some problems... (i already creating a routing but idont know why dont work) maybe is better to use redux?

 the problem probably is reguarding Event.handler : https://it.reactjs.org/warnings/invalid-hook-call-warning.html..
 TODO FIX

 bypass Problem 1: